stev-dk/gem-catcher/readme.md

 - Hitbox slightly too big

 Versions:
+0.5.2 - More refactoring
+- Cleaned up main.lua nicely
+- Moved logic to GameManager
+- Rearranged methods in GameManager to alphabetic order
+- Started to clear out public methods into local functions, and public variables into local variables

 0.5.1 - Minor fixes
 - Fixed sound not playing bug
 - Fixed a bug when restarting two collectibles would drop at the same time